melezhik/swat/README.md

         generator:  list()
         generator:  list2()

+- **project based cleanup hook**

     File located at `$project_root_directory/cleanup.pm`.

-The same as hool.pm but \`required\` _in the end_ of a swat test
+    This hooks is similar to startup hook but \`required\` _in the end_ of a swat test.

-- **route based hooks**
+- **route based startup hooks**

     Files located at `$route_directory/hook.pm`.

-Routes based hook are route specific hooks and could be used for _route initialization_.
+    Routes based startup hooks are applied for every route in project and thus could be used for _route initialization_ procedures.

     For example one could define route specific generators here:

         # place this in hook.pm file:
-        # notices that we could tell GET from POST http methods here:
+        # notices that we could tell GET from POST http methods here
+        # using predefined $method variable

         sub list1 {